nzbin/InDiv/README.md

 8. 2018-05-03/04 add Template Syntax : `es-repeat="let x in this.state.xxx"`

+9. 2018-05-11 strengthen `es-repeat` and function in Template Syntax

 ## Basic Usage

 1. Create a root DOM for route which id is root: